rahilsk203/gitAuto/README.md

 gitauto
 ```

 It will automatically handle installing Git and GitHub CLI through Termux's package manager.
+Fixed in v1.6.2 to properly detect Termux environments and use the `pkg` package manager for dependency installation.

 ## 🤔 Common Questions